Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

-Consider a dataset $\{\xb_1(t),\cdots,\xb_n(t)\}$, where $\xb_i(t)\in \mathds{R}^p$ is one sample data vector.
-The elements of $\xb_i(t)$ are features which can be both categorical (such as gender) and numerical (such as age).
+Consider a dataset $\{\xb_1(t),\cdots,\xb_n(t)\}$, where $\xb_i(t)\in \mathds{R}^d$ is one sample data vector.
+The elements of $\xb_i(t)$ are {user} features which can be both categorical (such as gender) and numerical (such as age).
 For each input vector $\xb_i(t)$, we have a corresponding output value of delay perception $\beta_i(t)$.
 This data can be collected using experiments or surveys such as those in \cite{yang2015prospect}.
-Since we can remove the data's time dependency of the data using time-series techniques, hereinafter, we use $\xb$ instead of $\xb(t)$.
-This dataset can be represented by a matrix $\Xb \in \mathds{R}^{n\times p}$, where $\xb_i^T$ is row $i$ of $\Xb$.
-Using PDI, we first create an $n\times(p+1)$ dataset matrix $\boldsymbol W$:
+Since we can remove time dependency of the data using time-series techniques {such as in \cite{Baydogan2015}}, hereinafter, we use $\xb$ instead of $\xb(t)$. {Although we omit the time dependency from $\xb_i(t)$ for the training process, it is still implicitly a function of time.} This dataset can be represented by a matrix $\Xb \in \mathds{R}^{n\times d}$, where $\xb_i^T$ is row $i$ of $\Xb$.
+Using PDI, we first create an $n\times(d+1)$ dataset matrix:

-where $\boldsymbol w_i \in \mathds{R}^{p+1}$ is a vector of the delay perception $\beta_i(t)$ and $p$ other correlated features of the human brain.
-Then, we fit a Gaussian mixture model (GMM) of $m$ modes to our dataset using the expectation-–maximization (EM) algorithm \cite{moon1996expectation}.
-In other words, we adopt an EM method for learning the joint probability distribution using the joint dataset $\boldsymbol{W}$, i.e., $p(\xb,\beta_i(t))$.
-After finding the probability distribution $p(\xb,\beta_i(t))$, we are able to cluster the data samples and find $m$ modes in the data.
-Then, each data vector $\xb_i$ is labeled based on its cluster so that each $\xb_i, \,i=1,\cdots,n$ has a label in the cluster set $\mathcal{C}=\{1,\cdots,m\}$.
-Subsequently, our dataset is labeled using its cluster number.
-In the next step, we train a classifier such that it finds a mapping between the input data $\xb_i$ and its cluster number. \emph{These cluster numbers will correspond to the modes of the human brain that determine its effective delay perception.} When this proposed learning approach is deployed in a wireless network, each user will be classified after connecting to the BS, and its brain mode will be identified.
-Then, each user's mode can be used to derive a probabilistic model of its delay perception.
-Before delving into the PDI method for finding the brain's effective delay, we describe the Gaussian mixture model that we use for the human brain.
+where $\boldsymbol w_i \in \mathds{R}^{d+1}$ is a vector of the delay perception $\beta_i(t)$ and $d$ other correlated features of the human brain. {First, in the unsupervised learning step, we fit a Gaussian mixture model (GMM) to our dataset using the expectation-–maximization (EM) algorithm \cite{moon1996expectation} to obtain $p(\xb_i,\beta_i(t))$.} {After finding $p(\xb_i,\beta_i(t))$, we are able to cluster the data samples and find $m$ brain modes in the data.
+Then, each data vector $\xb_i$ is labeled based on its cluster number $c_i$ so that each $\xb_i, \,i=1,\cdots,n$ has a label in the cluster set $c_i\in \mathcal{C}=\{1,\cdots,L\}$.
+Using this method we have a labeled dataset which can be used for the supervised learning. \emph{These cluster numbers will correspond to the modes of the human brain that determine its effective delay perception.} }

+{Next, we describe the Gaussian mixture model that we use as underlying model for the human brain.
+We use GMM for clustering (unsupervised learning) and statistical modeling of human brain because of its multimodal structure which resembles human brain activites \cite{jaimes2007multimodal},} its scalibility, and its robustness and stability under high-noise levels compared to nonparametric methods.

 A multi-modal stochastic model is assumed for the brain features $\wb_i$ for user $i$.
 The proposed distribution for $\boldsymbol w_i$ is given by \cite{bishop2007pattern}: